Hamburg Messe und Congress GmbH is responsible for processing information on our webpages.

 Provided that we make a prize available to you under our contractual obligation when conducting a lottery, we do so on the basis of GDPR, Art.
 6(1)(b).
 To this end we may disclose your data to the sponsor of the lottery, if required (which is always a company that is in some way connected to our own events).

-Users registered for matchmaking have the opportunity to contact other registered users ("Say Hello") and, at their own request, exchange personal data (title, first name, surname, company, position, telephone number, mobile phone number, e-mail address, personal interests and a profile description) with other users (visitors and/or exhibitors) via this networking function.
+When registering as a visitor, a user account is automatically created with which the visitor can log in to the website/app.
+Users registered in this way have the opportunity to contact other registered users ("Say Hello") and, at their own request, to exchange personal data (title, first name, last name, company, position, telephone number, mobile phone number, e-mail address, own interests and a profile description) with other users (visitors and/or exhibitors) via this networking function.

 The legal basis for the processing of personal data is Art.
 6 Para.
 1 S. lit. a and b DS-GVO.
 The storage of personal data is earmarked for a specific purpose.